Updated: March 2026

 10042 Campground Dr, Townsend, TN 37882

 Townsend is known as the “quiet side” of the park, and it really is when compared to Gatlinburg and Pigeon Forge.
-I really enjoyed staying in Townsend on my second visit to the Smokies in June of 2020.
+I really enjoyed staying in Townsend on my second visit to the Smokies; the pace is slower, the crowds are thinner, and you’re so much closer to Cades Cove.

 Elkmont Campground Rd A, Gatlinburg, TN 37738